Inflation Goals: A Key Factor in Current Global Events

 The Attraction of Bunds and Inflation Goals

 Even though there have been big selloffs recently, Bunds is still a safe place for investors to put their money.
 As events in the Middle East continue to develop, investors are looking for quality investments, leading to a drop in the yield on the 10-year Bund.
-This happened even though oil prices went up by 4%.
-While energy prices stabilize at these higher levels, shorter-dated inflation swaps increase significantly.
-This suggests that achieving inflation goals is becoming more complex.

 The Problem for Those in Charge of Central Banks